Get Started with the Web Extensibility API

 To accelerate your extension development, Mendix provides an extension generator that creates a customizable sample extension.

-The next two questions, while optional, are highly recommended, as they enable direct debugging and deployment from Visual Studio Code:
+The next two questions are optional but highly recommended, as they enable direct debugging and deployment from Visual Studio Code:

-.mprpackage (this allows for automatic deployment of your extension build to your app)
+• Specify the location of the app .mpr package (this allows automatic deployment of your extension build to your app)

-Once you have completed the setup, a new directory named after your extension will be created, containing the source code of the extension.
+Once you complete the setup, a new directory named after your extension is created, containing the source code of the extension.

 Exploring the Created Extension